jlord31/portal/README.md

 Project Description
 This project was built with the PHP language and used the 5th version

-P.S: The Project was built when I just started out with PHP few years ago
+P.S: It was built when I just started out with PHP few years ago